Finding and Evaluating Online Resources

 Who runs and pays for the Web site?

-What is the source of the information?
+What’s the source of the information?

-In addition to identifying the source of the material you’re reading, the site should describe the evidence (such as articles in medical journals) that the material is based on.
-Also, opinions or advice should be clearly set apart from information that’s “evidence-based” (that is, based on research results).
-For example, if a site discusses health benefits people can expect from a treatment, look for references to scientific research that clearly support what’s said.
+- The site should describe the evidence (such as articles in medical journals) that the material is based on.
+Also, opinions or advice should be clearly set apart from information that’s “evidence-based” (based on research results).
+For example, if a site discusses health benefits you can expect from a treatment, look for references to scientific research that clearly support what’s said.

-Is the information reviewed?
+Is the information reviewed by experts?

 How current is the information?

-Some types of outdated medical information can be misleading or even dangerous.
-Responsible health Web sites review and update much of their content on a regular basis, especially informational content such as fact sheets and lists of frequently asked questions (FAQs).
-Other types of site content, however, such as news reports or summaries of scientific meetings, may never be updated; their purpose is to describe an event usually isn’t updated.
+- Outdated medical information can be misleading or even dangerous.
+Responsible health Web sites review and update much of their content on a regular basis, especially fact sheets and lists of frequently asked questions (FAQs).
+However, content such as news reports or meeting summaries that describe an event usually isn’t updated.
 To find out whether information is old, look for a date on the page (it’s often near the bottom).

-What is the site’s policy about linking to other sites?
+What’s the site’s policy about linking to other sites?

-- Some sites don’t link to any other sites.
-Some link to any site that asks or pays for a link.
-Others only link to sites that have met certain criteria.
+- Some sites don’t link to any other sites, some link to any site that asks or pays for a link, and others link only to sites that meet certain criteria.
 You may be able to find information on the site about its linking policy.
-(For example, you can find information about NCCIH’s linking policy on the NCCIH Web Site Information and Policies page.)
+(For example, NCCIH’s linking policy is available on the NCCIH Web Site Information and Policies page.)

-How does the site handle personal information?
+How does the site collect and handle personal information?
+Is the site secure?

-Are You Reading Real Online News or Just Advertising?
+Are You Reading News or Advertising?